JuliaPoo/juliapoo.github.io/_art/2021-09-18-lotus-tessellation.md

 category: Origami

 display-title: Lotus Tessellation
-excerpt: "An original design: Lotus design that can be tessellated on a paper.
+excerpt: |
+    Lotus Tessellation, designed by me.
 You can fold any number of these lotus on the same piece of paper without cuts or glue.
-Instructions are available."
+Instructions are available.

 preview-url: /assets/art/2021-09-18-lotus-tessellation/lotus-tessellation-preview.jpg

 gallery: